 Your great-grandmother saved mine from the Nazis, Prince William is told

-Princess Alice had already had a complicated life before the outbreak of war.
+Princess Alice already had a complicated life before the outbreak of war.

 The great-granddaughter of Queen Victoria was living in Corfu when she gave birth to Prince Philip, her fifth child and only son, and future husband of Queen Elizabeth II.